 You might have read about how DMP hurts your credit rating, but that is not entirely true.
 If you are currently behind your credit payment or are having several late payments, debt management can help you in improving your credit score.

 If you have several debts and you have been making timely repayments on each one of them, enrolling in debt management can lower your credit score.
-This is because your debt management agency will renegotiate your credit obligations.
+This is because your debt management company will renegotiate your credit obligations.
 The agency may change the dates when you make payments to your creditors, which may cause late payments to be reported to your credit history.
 The creditors will close your accounts, so even if you had a good history with those accounts, they may not be included in your credit history.

 Even if you will be paying your bills each month when on a DMP, in most cases, you will be paying a lesser amount than what is required.
 Prospective lenders will know that a third party is helping you to make your payments.
 This will show you are struggling with your debt.
 Lenders will require you to finish your debt management program and pay off all your debt before issuing you a new loan.